What Do Those Intersection Traffic Light Cameras Do?

 Intersection cameras, often referred to as red-light cameras, are tools used to enforce traffic laws and ensure road safety.
 They automatically capture an image of a vehicle that enters an intersection against a red light, providing evidence for potential traffic violations.

-Some intersections with these cameras also have sensors below the road, so if the intersection begins to get backed up, the sensors can adjust the timing of traffic lights.
+Some intersections with these cameras also have sensors below the road, so if the intersection begins to get backed up, then the sensors can adjust the timing of traffic lights.

 The good news is that even though camera footage cannot be attained and used as evidence, law enforcement and 911 dispatchers can easily respond to an emergency or traffic issue in the intersection, including car accidents.